Cornelius Cole: Political career

-Additionally, he was nominated on the Republican ticket for Clerk of Sacramento Court, but failed to get elected.
-In 1858 he was elected as District Attorney of Sacramento County.
-In 1862 he and his family moved to Santa Cruz located on Monterey Bay.
-It was from there he went to the US Congress in 1863.
+Additionally, he was nominated on the Republican ticket for Clerk of Sacramento Court but was unsuccessful.
+In 1858 he was elected District Attorney of Sacramento County.
+In 1862 he and his family moved to Santa Cruz.
+During the American Civil War, Cole supported the Union.
+In 1863, he was commissioned as a captain after winning an election to command the Santa Cruz Cavalry Troop, a unit he helped raise for the California Militia.
+He did actively command because he had been elected to Congress.